projectara/greybus-spec/source/device_class/camera.rst

 capabilities.
 The capabilities may only change if the Module's Firmware gets changed.

+.. _camera-capabilities-request:

 Greybus Camera Management Capabilities Request
 """"""""""""""""""""""""""""""""""""""""""""""

 The Greybus Camera Management Capabilities Request has no payload.

+.. _camera-capabilities-response:

 Greybus Camera Management Capabilities Response
 """""""""""""""""""""""""""""""""""""""""""""""
 ..
 FIXME: jmondi Insert link to properties section

-The Greybus Camera Management Capabilities Response contains a variable-size capabilities block that shall conform to the format described in the Greybus Camera Device Class :ref:`Properties Section <camera-properties>` of this specification.
+The Greybus Camera Management Capabilities Response contains a variable-size capabilities block that shall conform to the format described in the :ref:`camera-properties` section of this specification.

 The Response payload is shown in Table :num:`table-camera-operations-capabilities-response`.